COE for Children in State Custody: Services

 Who Can Make Referrals to the COE?

-Referrals are made primarily through the Well-Being Units of the Departments of Children’s Services, although referrals can be initiated through other sources.
+Referrals are made primarily through the Departments of Children’s Services, although referrals can be initiated through other sources.

-To make a COE referral, contact your DCS Well-Being Unit psychologist.
-The DCS psychologist will discuss the issues, concerns, and problems to determine if a COE referral is appropriate.
-If the referral is deemed appropriate, please click here for the Referral Form and complete the requested information.
-A COE staff member will contact the referrer to clarify the specific questions that need to be answered and to obtain additional information.
+If you are a DCS worker and would like to make a COE referral, contact your Regional psychologist.
+The DCS psychologist will discuss the issues, concerns, and problems to determine if a COE referral is appropriate and will provide a referral form.
+Once the referral form is received by the COE, a staff member will contact the referrer to clarify the specific questions that need to be answered and to obtain additional information.

 On site Case Consultation